MILLION-DOLLAR URLS: The most expensive domain names of all time

 Year sold: 2006

-A billionaire in Russia who owns the country's largest vodka maker, Russian Standard Co., purchased Vodka.com for $3 million in December 2006.
+A billionaire in Russia who owns the country's largest vodka maker, Russian Standard Co., purchased Vodka.com for $US3 million in December 2006.

 Date sold: March 2014